marouenbg/ACHR.cu/README.md

 The speed up is impressive (up to 50x in some cases) and shows the power of dynamic load balancing in imbalanced metabolic models.

+1.1.
+Software and hardware requirements

+createWarmupVF require OpenMP and MPI through, OpenMPI implementation,and IBM CPLEX 12.6.3.

-2- The actual sampling of the solution space starting from the warmup points.
+2. The actual sampling of the solution space starting from the warmup points.

 Sampling of the solution space of metabolic models involves the generation of MCMC chains starting from the warmup points.
 The sampling in MATLAB was performed using the ACHR serial function using one sampling chain and the data was saved every 1000 points.
 The GPU parallel version creates one chain for each point.
 Each thread in the GPU executes one chain.
+Morevoer, each thread can call additional threads to perform large matrix operations using the nested parallelism abilities of the new NVIDIA cards.
 In this case, the speed up with the GPU is quite important in the table below.
 It is noteworthy that even for a single core, the CPU is multithreaded especially with MATLAB base functions such as min and max.